 What can your product do for interested customers?
 Who are these interested customers or clients?
 The common misconception around any business is this hunger for expanding services to more than one market.
 While that is feasible for huge companies, it might not be the best goal for SMBs (Small to Medium-Sized Businesses).

 Identifying your target audience’s personas and pain points is one of the initial steps in doing SEO for BSB SaaS products.
-This way, you can build up your product through web content that speaks to your audience’s immediate interests.
+This way, you can build up your product through web pages that speak to your audience’s immediate interests.

 When you have determined your target audience personas, the next step is to identify what’s going through their minds.
 Concerning your niche product and market, what are their needs and interests?

-You don’t need to be a mind-reader to get all this information; conducting comprehensive keyword research for B2B-specific terms will do the trick.
-This is an essential part of the whole B2B SaaS SEO process and one that will realistically help improve your website’s visibility on search engine results.
+You don’t need to be a mind-reader to get all this information; conducting comprehensive keyword research for B2B-specific target keywords will do the trick.
+Choosing the right target keywords is an essential part of the whole B2B SaaS SEO process and one that will realistically help improve your website’s visibility on search engines.

 Thankfully, you don’t have to do keyword research manually.
-There are free SEO tools that offer keyword research, which we’ll talk more about below, and there are more advanced SEO tools.
+There are free keyword research tools that will help you choose high-volume keywords.
+We’ll talk more about them later in the article.

 2. Optimizing On-Page SEO for B2B SaaS